rohgoyal/getting-started/bluemix/1a/README.md

     ![](images/import-2.png)

-- We are just a step away from your API proxy being ready
 - In the API's **Design** view, scroll down to the **Host** panel.
 _You'll notice that the Host value is set to_ ```$(catalog.host)``` _.
 This is the base URL for your API proxy._
 - Save your API